A water cycle experiment is one of the easiest experiment you can do with your kids at home.

 Once the water has turned blue, pour it on your earth in a bowl.
 Pour it slowly until the water is about a half of a centimeter below the rim of the small bowl.

 Next cover it with saran wrap and put a rock or rocks right where the smaller bowl is.
 This makes a dip in the surface to help the water droplets fall straight into the small bowl.

 Now put the bowl outside in the sun.
 This is the quickest way to see the water cycle.

 However, you can also use a lamp as the sun if you’re doing this indoors.
-It will take a longer time to see the water cycle so if you’re working with kids bear this in mind (or you can do another activity or check out a science kit while waiting!)
+It will take a longer time to see the water cycle.
+So if you’re working with younger kids, bear this in mind (or you can do another activity or check out a science kit while waiting!)

 After an hour two in the hot sun, the sea water from the big bowl will make water droplets on the saran wrap.
 This represents the clouds.